Iran diplomat visits China for talks on nuclear deal crisis

 China was closely involved in negotiating the agreement as one of the five permanent members of the United Nations Security Council and has long been a close Iranian economic partner, buying about a third of Iran's oil shipments.

-Geng said Wednesday that China would "carry on the normal and transparent pragmatic cooperation with Iran."
+Foreign Ministry spokesman Geng Shuang said Wednesday that China would "carry on the normal and transparent pragmatic cooperation with Iran."

 Comments